o-william-white/galaxy_tutorials/dada2_tutorial.md

 We are now ready to apply the core sample inference algorithm to the filtered and trimmed sequence data.

-Select 'dada2: dada' from the tool panel and set the following paramters 'Reads': select the dataset collection tab and then the filterAndTrim collection for forward reads from the drop down list 'Error rates': learn error output for the forward reads
+Select 'dada2: dada' from the tool panel and set the following paramters:
+* 'Reads': select the dataset collection tab and then the filterAndTrim collection for forward reads from the drop down list
+* 'Error rates': learn error output for the forward reads

 As above, we need to rename the the output so it is clear the results are for the forward reads.

-R
+Repeat the dada step for the reverse reads as above.

+## Merge paired reads

+We now merge the forward and reverse reads together to obtain the full denoised sequences.
+Merging is performed by aligning the denoised forward reads with the reverse-complement of the corresponding denoised reverse reads, and then constructing the merged “contig” sequences.
+By default, merged sequences are only output if the forward and reverse reads overlap by at least 12 bases, and are identical to each other in the overlap region (but these conditions can be changed via function arguments).